 - Regular harassment prevention training.

-And, if the employee chooses to file an official complaint with the EEOC, else sues you under anti-harassment laws, you will have to divert valuable resources from your business plan.
+And, if the employee chooses to file an official complaint with the EEOC, or else sues you under anti-harassment laws, you will have to divert valuable resources from your business plan.
 You may even end up paying huge sums to the employee as monetary compensation.

 Do you have queries about workplace harassment?
 Whether you are an employee or an employer, you can approach us with your queries.
-Our team would get back to you with an answer as soon as possible.
+Our team will get back to you with an answer as soon as possible.
 You can also post your query in the comment section below.